-I typically don’t write single product posts but when I find something I really love and use, I want to share.
-(And if you’re wondering, no, I don’t have a paid relationship with Gura Gear).
+I typically don’t write single product posts but when I find something I really love and use, I like to share.

 Looking for the Best DSLR Backpack?

 Nearly five years ago I was heading to Bhutan and I needed a decent camera bag.

 I did my due diligence and went to B and H video in New York and spent WAY too long looking through a plethora of bags.
 After an hour or more, I finally bought one.
 The brand name escapes me because I ended up returning it a few days later.
 Why?
 Because I wasn’t satisfied.
 It was heavy and cumbersome and it just didn’t click with me.
 I was stymied.

 One night, I was looking at some wildlife images online and I came across a video of professional wildlife photographer Andy Biggs, talking about a bag he helped to design under the Gura Gear label.
 The Kiboko 22L.

 It looked awesome, very streamlined, and sexy looking.
 It was made of lightweight nylon and far less bulky than bags I’d looked at before.
 There was a padded pocket for a 15″ laptop (I fit a reflector in there too); butterfly, dual-flap openings for easy retrieval and protection (meaning the gear in the side you don’t open isn’t exposed to the elements); two zippered external and internal pockets; two mesh side pockets with fasteners for water bottles, tripod or monopod; nicely padded shoulder straps; an attached rain cover; a wealth of padded dividers for endless configurations, and padded top and side handles.